Adedapo107/alx-react/0x02-react_props/README.md

 # 0x02-react_props
+## Learning Objectives
-## Learning ObjectivesHow to create basic React components using functions
+  - How to create basic React components using functions
   - How to reuse components
   - How to pass properties to components
   - How to define types for components